Soneva

-Soneva, formerly Soneva Resorts and Residences, is a resort chain founded in Maldives in 1995 by Sonu Shivdasani and his wife Eva Malmström Shivdasani.
+Soneva, formerly Soneva Resorts and Residences, is a resort chain founded in Maldives in 1995 by Sonu Shivdasani OBE and his wife Eva Malmström Shivdasani.
+The Shivdasanis stepped away fully from the business in May 2025, after KSL Capital Partners took a majority interest in Soneva Group.

 History

-Soneva started as a resort brand under the company Six Senses BVI, founded by Sonu Shivdasani and Eva Malmström Shivdasani in 1995.
+Soneva started as a resort brand under the company Six Senses BVI, founded by Sonu and Eva Shivdasani in 1995.